mdeheij/gin-csrf/README.md

 CSRF protection middleware for [Gin].
 This middleware has to be used with [gin/contrib/sessions](https://github.com/gin-gonic/contrib/tree/master/sessions).

-Original credit to [tommy351](https://github.com/tommy351/gin-csrf), this fork makes it work with gin-gonic contrib sessions.
+Credits to [tommy351](https://github.com/tommy351/gin-csrf), and [utrack](https://github.com/utrack/gin-csrf) making it work with gin-gonic/contrib/sessions.

 ## Installation